miniBill/witch-awakening/DLCs/Core/Quests.md

 + You'll have a team of 3 other powerful witches not including you and Culicarius.
 Choose companions or make them up.
 + You risk egodeath, or fates worse than death, if you fall to the abominations, as you run into twisted victims of Outsider corruption, both the pitiful, and the overpowering.

-COURTSHIP
+## Quest: Courtship
-Noble (Alliance)
+- Slot: Noble
+- Faction: Alliance

-Threat 5
+- Threat: 5
-Conflict 4
+- Conflict: 4
-Reward 6
+- Reward: 6

 Throughout the Alliance, great families of powerful archfae houses form clans, tribes, and sovereign nations interwoven with millennia of generational contracts, pacts, feuds, and rivalries.
 The most notable being the twin coalitions of the Summer Court and the Winter Court as the two primary factions of the Alliance.
 Some key treaties between two high level houses within the twin courts are wearing thin and nearing the end of their duration.
 Tensions are rising as the future of the two rival houses wonder if they can even come to a resolution.
 A proposal has been made: A new contract be made, cemented through a marriage.